-It's not as if Apple is exactly laughing all the way to the bank about the App Store or the dispute with Epic Games, but it must've had a chuckle or two as it became the first US company to hit a $2 trillion market valuation.
-Some people thought Tim Cook would struggle as Apple CEO, but good luck finding them today.
+It's not as if Apple was exactly laughing all the way to the bank about the App Store or that it doesn't take the dispute with Epic Games seriously.
+But in this month it must've had a chuckle or two as it became the first US company to hit a $2 trillion market valuation.
+Some people had thought and said that Tim Cook would struggle as Apple CEO, but good luck finding any of them today.

 Under his watch, Apple has successfully introduced a slew of services, and in August we learned that he personally has become a billionaire.
 We also learned something of how Cook's leadership style has reshaped Apple.

 You can be sure that Cook would put Apple's success down to the people who work there, more than any particular service or any particular product.
 And throughout August we had evidence of how certain people have always been key.